 In a November 2012 ceasefire agreement signed between Israel and Gaza’s Hamas government that brought an end to 22 days of fighting, the Israeli authorities agreed to allow Palestinians to come as close as 100m to the fence.
 Still, 58 shooting incidents were recorded in the area during the first half of 2013 alone.
 In most of these cases, people were approximately 300m from the fence.

 Two separate incidents were recorded by the Office of the United Nations High Commissioner for Human Rights (OHCHR).
 In one, a Palestinian toddler was injured and a farmer killed even though they were at least one kilometre away from the wall.
 In another, 58-year-old Amna Atiyeh Qdaih was shot and killed near the Israeli barrier.
 According to reports, Israel said it had fired at Palestinians suspiciously approaching the border; Qdaih’s relatives, however, said she was mentally ill and suspected she wandered too close to the border area by mistake.

-The goal of the [Israeli army] is purely to prevent dangerous and imminent threats, whilst facilitating the ability of Gazan residents, especially farmers, to continue with their daily routine.
+is purely to prevent dangerous and imminent threats, whilst facilitating the ability of Gazan residents, especially farmers, to continue with their daily routine.”]

 A recent UN report warned of increasing friction at the border areas mostly due to weekly protests against the wall and restricted access in the buffer zone.
 Since the beginning of the year, four Palestinians (including one woman and one child) have been killed, and 57 people (including seven children) have been injured, according to the UN Office for the Coordination of Humanitarian Affairs (OCHA).